 About Magellan Midstream Partners

 Magellan Midstream Partners LP (Magellan Midstream) is a midstream energy company.
 It transports, stores, and distributes refined petroleum products and crude oil.
-The company handles petroleum products such as gasoline, diesel fuel, and crude oil.
-Magellan Midstream owns and operates pipeline systems, terminals, and storage facilities.
-It also provides distribution, storage, blending, inventory management, and additive injection services to its customers.
-Magellan Midstream has ownership of assets in Colorado, New Mexico, South Dakota and Wyoming, besides the Longhorn Pipeline between Houston and El Paso, Texas.
+The company owns and operates pipeline systems, terminals, and storage facilities.
+It handles petroleum products such as gasoline, diesel fuel, aviation fuel, kerosene and heating oil.
+It also provides distribution, storage, blending, inventory management, terminalling, ethanol and biodiesel unloading and loading, additive injection, custom blending, laboratory testing and data services to its customers.
 The company provides its products and services to independent refiners, integrated oil companies, wholesalers, retailers, airlines, traders, railroads, and regional farm cooperatives.
 Magellan Midstream is headquartered in Tulsa, Oklahoma, the US.

 Information on the pipeline is sourced from GlobalData’s Oil & Gas Pipelines database that provides detailed information on all active and upcoming, crude oil, natural gas, petroleum products and Natural Gas Liquids (NGL) trunk pipelines globally.
 Not all companies mentioned in the article may be currently existing due to their merger or acquisition or business closure.